sorinboia/nginx-experience-aws/guide/5ingress.md

 ##### Let's start with the Nginx deployment.
 We are going to use the Nginx installation manifests based on the [Nginx Ingress Controller installation guide](https://docs.nginx.com/nginx-ingress-controller/installation/installation-with-manifests/).
 For simplicity - we have already prepared the installation in a single yaml file.
-1. Simply run the command bellow:
+1. Run the command bellow:

 <pre>
 Command: